reema0814/Threat-Protection-with-XDR/Labguide/lab5_understand_detection_modelling.md

   ![Lab overview.](./media/lab05-analytics.png)

 ## Review
-In this lab completed the following tasks:
+In this lab you have completed the following tasks:
 - You have understood attacks:
    - Attack 1 - Persistence with Registry Key Add.
    - Attack 2 - User Add and Elevate Privilege